 Special Occasions And Accomplishments Only

 I used to say that we could only eat out on special occasions or after accomplishing a specific task.
-Ice cream if we walked to the park, a chicken sandwich when family came to visit.
+Ice cream if we walked to the park, a chicken sandwich from our favorite sandwich shop when family came to visit.
 This worked wonderfully for over a year.
 But over time I found more reasons to celebrate … a soda any day I worked X hours, mother-daughter dates every payday, and a meal with relatives every weekend.

 Life is full of special things.
 Food rewards are not the best option.